Aarhus University Seal

 Prerequisites: Prior knowledge of electromagnetism and optics.

-Compulsory programme: Active participation, submission of report with design study.
+Compulsory program: Active participation, submission of report with design study.

 Course assessment: A project report with a design study